Grimes Field: Museums

 There are 3 museums operating at Grimes Field.

 Champaign Aviation Museum

 The airport is home to the Champaign Aviation Museum, which is located at its north end.

 The Grimes Flying Lab Foundation

 The Grimes Flying Lab Foundation is located at the airport.

 Northern Branch of the Mid America Flight Museum

 The northern branch of the Mid America Flight Museum is located at the airport.

 Events

-Grimes Field is host to several events each year, such as FAA Wings Seminars, an EAA Young Eagles Event, a Military Appreciation Day, a Hot Air Balloon Festival, a July 4th Car Show.
-The airport also hosts the Mid-Eastern Regional Fly In, (MERFI).
+Grimes Field is host to several events each year, such as FAA Wings Seminars, an EAA Young Eagles Event, a Military Appreciation Day, a Hot Air Balloon Festival, and a July 4th Car Show.
+The airport also hosts the Mid-Eastern Regional Fly In (MERFI).